 - Courage - recognising acts of courage displayed in coping bravely with illness or other adversity.

 - Positive intervention - recognising an intervention where an individual or group has prevented harm, bullying, discrimination or damage.

 All nominees receive a Try Angle certificate in recognition of their nomination.
-The Spirit of Try Angle final will take place November 2016.
+District winners will receive a certificate and a trophy and the Spirit finalists will be invited to the county final in November.
+The Spirit of Try Angle final will take place November 2017.